lucilegabriellefievetlacombe-afk/backstagebase/README.md

 * docker is working
 * pyhon 3 and pip are working
-* we create a project repository on github
+* we have an account on github

 ### Steps